 Beef cattle are weaned from their mother’s milk at 4-6 months of age.
 Male calves that will be raised for meat and not breeding will be castrated at 3-4 weeks old.
 Female calves, or heifers, will be bred at around 15 months old to produce the next generation of meat cows.

 After weaning, beef cattle will be either grass or grain-fed until they weigh 1000-1200 pounds.
 When they reach their target weight at 18-24 months of age, the cows are considered “finished” and sent to the slaughterhouse.
 There all animals should be killed humanely under the Humane Methods of Slaughter Act.
 Whilst the majority of their bodies are used for meat.
 Other parts are used for the production of leather as well.

 Dairy Cow Lifespan

 When mothers have their first calf, they will start producing milk.
 Mothers produce milk for 10 months after giving birth.
 In peak production they can produce 6 – 10 gallons of milk per day.
 From then on, they should be having one calf per year.

-Female calves born on dairy farms will be the next generation of dairy cows.
+Female calves born on dairy farms will be the next generation of milking cattle.
 Some male calves will be sold into beef farms.

 Female cows are generally fertile until 8-10 years of age.
 However, their milk production generally slows down after their third calf.
 Because of this, dairy cows are typically sold to families or sent to the slaughterhouse at around 6 years old.
 A “lower production” cow may give 3.5 gallons of milk a day, instead of 4, and can make a perfect dairy cow for a family.

 Diseases that affect a cow’s ability to reproduce and/or produce good quality milk, such as the bovine viral diarrhea virus, can also cause dairy farmers to retire a cow early.